-Registered Psychologist
+Registered Psychologists

 Dr. David A. Clinton was awarded his PhD in Clinical Psychology in 2009 from the Palo Alto University in Northern California, his studies centering on the elements of therapy that promote positive outcomes in treatment.
 Since then, he has worked within a number of public and private health systems in Wales, the United States, and Canada, including roles as a Senior Clinical Psychologist in Adult Mental Health with the NHS and as a Clinical Team Lead for a Community Mental Health Team with the IWK Health Centre.
-More recently, he has joined the team at Bower Jacquard Psychological Services Ltd. providing evidence-based treatments for individuals and families either virtually or in-person at our Windsor office.
+More recently, he has joined the team at Bower Jacquard Psychological Services Ltd. providing evidence-based treatments for individuals and families either virtually or in-person at our Kingston and Coldbrook offices.

 Since beginning his career, Dr. Clinton has gained experience in working with children, adolescents, adults, families, and couples to support the positive mental health and wellbeing of those he works with.
 Focusing on the development of mental health across a person’s lifespan has allowed Dr. Clinton to better understand how chronic and acute mental health can affect an individual’s needs at different stages of their lives.
 Consequently, he has gained specific training in working with common problems such as mood, anxiety, and behavioural problems, relationships and family struggles, as well as more specialized treatments for Eating Disorders, Complex Trauma, and Personality Disorders, allowing him to tailor the treatments provided to his clients to best improve their daily lives.